 In the United States, it is common practice for pilots to file Standard Terminal Arrival Routes, or STARs, in the flight plan.
 When filing your flight plan departing Europe, include the OOSHN5 arrival.
-Your initial IFR clearance authorizes you to fly the OOSHN5 arrival if included in your flight plan, so there is no need to obtain a specific STAR clearance from ATC.
+Your initial IFR clearance authorizes you to fly the lateral waypoints of the OOSHN5 arrival if included in your flight plan, so there is no need to obtain a specific STAR clearance from ATC.
+(Descent clearance is still required prior to leaving your last ATC-assigned altitude.)